klausweiss/dotfiles/nvim/pack/default/start/nvim-lspconfig/doc/server_configurations.md

 ```

 **Overriding the default TypeScript Server used by Volar**

-The default config looks for TS in the local node_modules.
+The default config looks for TS in the local `node_modules`.
+This can lead to issues
+e.g. when working on a [monorepo](https://monorepo.tools/).
 The alternatives are:

 - use a global TypeScript Server installation